drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Principles of Analog Design
 *[Analog]: A molecule structurally similar to another, generally based on the same scaffold

-In an analog design program, it is important to avoid introducing several simultaneous changes to the lead reference molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/principles-analog-design-b8541be1'><i class='fa fa-play' aria-hidden='true'></i></button>In an analog design program, it is important to avoid introducing several simultaneous changes to the lead reference molecule.
 Experience shows that useful information can be obtained only when single structural changes in the lead molecule are involved.
 Changes may be bioisosteric replacements, design of rigid analogs, homologation of alkyl chains, alteration of ring size, etc...
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[bioisosteric]: A compound resulting from the exchange of a group of atoms with another and having similar biological properties to the parent compound.